GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Hello World Microservice
+        # Project Plan: Test Complete E2E Workflow with Azure Resource Group

 ## Overview
-The goal of this project is to develop a simple "Hello World" microservice.
-This microservice will respond with a "Hello, World!" message when accessed via an HTTP GET request.
-It will serve as a foundational example for building and deploying microservices.
+The objective of this project is to test the complete end-to-end (E2E) workflow of deploying and managing resources within an Azure Resource Group.
+This involves setting up the necessary infrastructure, deploying resources, and ensuring that all components interact seamlessly.
+The goal is to validate the workflow's efficiency, reliability, and scalability.

 ## Definition of Done
 - [ ] All acceptance criteria met